Maud Muir

-Maud Muir (born 12 July 2001) is an English rugby union player.
-In 2021 she was named as one of six development players included in the 2021 Women's Six Nations England squad and plays for Wasps Women at club level.
+Maud Moyra Hazel Muir (born 12 July 2001) is an English rugby union player.
+She has played for England in the Six Nations, the 2021 Rugby World Cup and was in the winning England team for the 2025 Women's Rugby World Cup.
+She plays for Gloucester-Hartpury at club level.

 International career

 Muir has been a member of the England U20s and U18s sides.
 In 2021, she was named as part of the England squad for the 2021 Women's Six Nations Championships as one of six development players on the side.
 She was a non-playing reserve in the opening two Six Nations games against Scotland and Italy.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

+Muir was named in England's squad for the 2025 Women's Six Nations Championship.
+She was named in the Red Roses side for the Women's Rugby World Cup in England, and was in the starting line-up for the final, playing as prop.

 Club career

-Muir joined Wasps Women in 2018.
-It is her first senior club side.
+Muir joined her first senior club side, Wasps Women, in 2018.

+In 2022, Muir left Wasps to join Gloucester-Hartpury.
+She was part of the team that won the 2022–23 Premier 15s title.
+She signed a new contract with Gloucester-Hartpury in February 2025.

 Early life and education

-Muir began playing rugby in Oxford.
-She joined the Oxford Harlequins (U6-U11) and then moved to the Gosford All Blacks, joining the U15 and later U18 sides.
+Muir grew up in Oxford, and attended Cherwell School.
+She began playing rugby in Oxford at a young age, and joined the Oxford Harlequins (U6-U11) and then moved to the Gosford All Blacks, joining the U15 and later U18 sides.

 She represented the South West at age grade level and moved to the Wasps' Centre of Excellence before joining the senior team.

 She was awarded a Brunel Sports Scholarship, allowing her to train as a professional athlete while studying a sports science degree.

-Muir is also a keen cricketer.
+Muir played cricket until she was 12, partly because her mother preferred watching cricket to rugby.
+She was an excellent fielder but only an average batter.
+In 2025, she hosted a workshop with teammates Ellie Kildunne and Lucy Packer which aimed to "inspire the next generation of female players at Chinnor Rugby Club in Thame, Oxfordshire."